openanolis/confidential-ai/README.md

 ## Introduction

-Quick start guides you through the basic verification process of SecureAI, which includes the following steps:
+Quick start guides you through the basic verification process of Confidential-AI, which includes the following steps:
 1. Deploying Trustee as a user-controlled component that stores sensitive data.
 2. Encrypting the model file, uploading the encrypted model to Alibaba Cloud OSS, and saving the encryption key in Trustee.
 3. Deploying Trustiflux as a trusted component in the cloud.